JuniorWMB/Test-Movie-TMDB/README.md

 This is a [MovieFinder](https://moviefindertestjunior.netlify.app/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## ⚙️ How to launch th project and test it
+## ⚙️ How to launch the project and test it
-First, clone project:
+First, clone the project:
 ```bash
 git clone  url of project
 ```

-Second, run the development server:
+Secondly, run the development server:

 ```bash
 npm run dev